James Corden Is Absolutely Giddy Over The Late Late Show's 2021 People's Choice Awards Nomination - E! Online

 The excitement is infectious for comic legend James Corden following the news of his Nighttime Talk Show of 2021 nomination at this year's People's Choice Awards.

 "It's thrilling every year, genuinely," the "Carpool Karaoke" king exclusively told E!
-News last night at the new Range Rover debut at the Academy Museum of Motion Pictures on Monday, Nov.
+News at the new Range Rover debut at the Academy Museum of Motion Pictures on Monday, Nov.
 15. "It means a huge amount to me and everyone that works on the show," the Cats performer added with gratitude, reflecting on his show's grand year.

 "I just get to work with some people that I really, really love," James shared when asked what his favorite part of doing the show everyday is.